 This 4-day immersive Japanese Fermentation Certificate Course is a hands-on experience in the heart of Japan’s fermentation culture in Nakatsu, Oita.

-Through koji making, market visits, producer tours, and seasonal cooking, you’ll learn how traditional fermented foods like miso and soy sauce are made and used in everyday Japanese life.
+Through koji making, market visits, and seasonal cooking, you’ll learn how traditional fermented foods like miso and soy sauce are made and used in everyday Japanese life.

 More than just techniques, this course helps you understand the connection between fermentation, health, and seasonal living—so you can confidently apply it in your daily life or professional work.